“And they were all filled with the Holy Spirit and began to speak with other tongues.” Acts 2:4

 Gift of Firstfruits

 When God spoke to Moses in Leviticus, He was laying down the rules for all His people to follow.
-In chapter twenty-three, God tells Moses what to do with their firstfruits from their harvests.
+In chapter twenty-three, God tells Moses what to do with the firstfruits from their harvests.

 “And the Lord spoke to Moses saying, ‘Speak to the children of Israel and say to them: When you come into the land which I give to you and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.
 He shall wave the sheaf before the Lord to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.’”
 Leviticus 23:9-11